brillout/FasterWeb/README.md

 The goal is achieved by
  - solving the problems associated with using a CDN
- - introducing an "untrusted shared cache"
+ - introducing an _untrusted shared cache_

 Solving the CDN problems increases the incentive of using CDNs which have low latency and high bandwidth.

-The proposed _untrusted shared cache_ delivers source code from cache that, in certain situations, would normally require the loading of the source code over the network.
+In certain situations, the proposed "untrusted shared cache" can deliver source code from its cache that normally would require to be loaded over the network.
+In these cases the untrusted shared cache therefore saves network usage.

-The proposed solutions can rather easily be implemented thanks to recently created tools and technologies.
+Recently created tools rise the opportunity to implement the proposed solutions.
+We believe that the previous lack of these tools to be the reason such solutions have not been implemented yet.
+These tools are ES6 Modules, ES6 Module Loaders, SystemJS, and JSPM.
+We will discuss how they considerably ease implementation in the "implementation details" documents.

-The solutions are compatible with current browsers.
+The proposed solutions and implementation are compatible with current browsers.

-The intended implementation requires almost no work for website owners and web developers.
+The proposed implementation is designed such that its usage requires almost no work for website owners/developers.

+Feel free to create a new Issue.
+It will be greatly appreciated.
-Creating a new issue if you think that you found a design flaw will be greatly appreciated.
+Especially if you find a design flaw.